Itch

 Most of the time, itching is a short-term problem and its cause will be obvious.
 The red swelling of a mosquito bite, or other insect bite or sting, is easy to see and may cause intense itching for a limited time.

-People whose itch is due to eczema or allergic contact dermatitis usually have an easily recognisable rash in the affected area.
+People whose itch is due to eczema or allergic contact dermatitis usually have a rash in the affected area.
 They will experience recurrent attacks of itching when their problem flares up, but will usually have learnt how to control it with the use of creams or ointments.

-When the sensation of itching is present without a rash or other visible cause it can sometimes be hard to find the reason.
-In turn, this may make treatment difficult.
+When the sensation of itching is present without a rash or other visible cause it can be hard to find the reason and this may make treatment difficult.

 Causes of itching

-There are a number of possible causes for an ‘unexplainable’ itch.
+There are a number of possible causes for an ‘unexplainable’ itch without a rash.
 These include the following.

 • Age.
 Roughly half of those over the age of 70 will experience itching, and may damage their skin by excessive scratching.
 With age, our skin becomes much drier and regular use of moisturisers will usually solve the problem.